maliMirkec/personal-website/site/articles/the-evolution-of-the-design-of-my-site.md

 Netlify offers so many features.
 I even wrote a blog post [about my favorite parts of Netlify](/articles/my-favorite-netlify-features/).
 One of the features I find pretty convenient is [Deploy Preview](https://docs.netlify.com/site-deploys/deploy-previews/).

+{% note %}
-> _Every deploy also has a permalink that starts with the deploy ID number.
-For example: 1234abcd12acde000111cdef--yoursitename.netlify.app.
+_Every deploy also has a permalink that starts with the deploy ID number.
+For example: `1234abcd12acde000111cdef--yoursitename.netlify.app`.
 The contents of this URL never change, even after you redeploy your site._
+{% endnote %}

 Every deployment has a permalink that works forever.
 That means that you could see the version of my site from July 2017 until today.
 This feature allowed me to find all design updates.
 Let go over each one.